zkemail/docusaurus/docs/introduction.md

   }}
 />

-## Get started with ZK Email

-Start building with ZK Email using our quickstart guide and dive deeper into how it works.

-<DocCardList
-  items={[
-    {
-      type: 'link',
-      href: '/getting-started',
-      label: 'Getting Started',
-      description: 'Get started with ZK Email by following our step-by-step guide.', }
-  ]}
-/>

-## Learn more about ZK Email
+## Learn about ZK Email

-Explore our resources to understand the technology behind ZK Email and how you can start using it in your projects.
+Start by exploring our resources to understand the technology behind ZK Email — from understanding the architecture components to learning how our libraries work in practice.

 <DocCardList
   items={[